reitsmairis/xrbs/README.md

 The [`Redundant`](./Redundant) folder holds scripts that we used as drafts or that are similar to the main scripts listed above but apply, e.g., another flux range or luminosity error.
 In addition, the folder holds files that we used for testing the scripts.

-The [`linmix`](./linmix) folder holds the code to apply Markov-Chain Monte-Carlo analysis, for which more information can be found [here](https://linmix.readthedocs.io/en/latest/src/linmix.html).
-The method is developed by [Kelly (2007)](https://iopscience.iop.org/article/10.1086/519947/meta).

 ### Scripts
 The most important scripts for obtaining magnitudes from the FourStar data are:
 * [`FSRED_post_processing`](./FSRED_post_processing.ipynb): Preview, calibrate, and extract photometric FourStar image data of possible NIR counterparts within a presumed error circle indicating the LMXB position.